rickstroo/dcm4go/README.md

 ## Acknowledgments

 I'd like to acknowledge the work of Jeremy Huiskamp (https://github.com/jeremyhuiskamp).
 I have been referencing his implementation of DICOM using Go for inspiration and learning.

+I'd also like to acknowledge the work of the dcm4che community.
+The name of this project, dcm4go, is derived from dcm4che.
+I've also used dcm4che many times over the years to get ideas about design and to learn about the details of DICOM.